jensv/2015-06-22-caltech-python-2/05-script.md

 We need to dynamically create the name of the output files.
 First of all the `analyze` function needs to get the output figure filename as an input parameter, because at function definition we have no knowledge of what will be the name of the output file.

-The final version of the function will be:
+The final version of the function call will be:

 ```python
 def analyze(data, figure_filename):